Airman & Family Readiness

 DEBT MANAGEMENT – Would you like to see exactly how much interest you are paying to your creditors and have get a plan to get out of debt?
 University of Utah developed PowerPay Take a minute to establish an account.

-FINANCIAL FREEDOM WORKSHOPS: Building Your Financial Foundation – This workshop is designed to give Airmen a general overview of personal financial management.
+KEYS TO INVESTING SUCCESS: Building Your Financial Foundation – This workshop is designed to give Airmen a general overview of personal financial management.
 Topics covered include spend plans, financial goal setting, emergency savings, debt management, investing and much more.

 IMPROVING YOUR CREDIT SCORE – This workshop is designed to help Airman understand the importance of maintaining a good credit score, how to access their credit score, what makes up a credit score, and how to improve their credit score.